 - Product backlog

-A lion’s share of the discovery stage is dedicated to UX and UI design.
-The deliverables of this step include UX wireframes, UI mockups, branding elements, illustrations, animations, etc. During the part of wallet app development, you will need to identify how users will interact with your solutions and how it will look like for the end-users.
+The lion’s share of the discovery stage is dedicated to UX and UI design.
+The deliverables of this step include UX wireframes, UI mockups, branding elements, illustrations, animations, etc. During the wallet app development, you will need to identify how users will interact with your solutions and what it will look like for the end-users.

 2. Development Stage